 Walnut-filled, Crescent -Shaped Pastries (Skaltsounia)

 Soft and crunchy crescent-shaped pastries (skaltsounia) with a delicious, flavorful walnut, jam and apple filling.
-This delicious treat is perfect with a nice warm cup of tea and for the Easter Lent Season!
-And since they are egg and butter free, you can enjoy them with (almost) no guilt!
+This delicious treat is perfect with a nice cup of tea and as its egg and butter free, perfect for the Easter lent season!

 For the dough